RigoOnRails/mc-tipped-arrows/README.md

 While in Java, you have to fight the Ender Dragon to obtain Dragon's Breath, & then use that to create lingering potions, & finally tipped arrows.

-This plugin allows you to simply add a potion to a crafting table, along with 16 arrows to create 16 tipped arrows.
-This makes it match the same expense as Bedrock Edition.
+This plugin allows you to simply add a potion to a crafting table, with 8 arrows around it to create 8 tipped arrows.

 This plugin is also useful for servers running GeyserMC, where Bedrock tipped arrow functionality is disabled.